Code-Institute-Submissions/dkeddie-MS2/README.md

   * The page loads under Step 2, however this is to be expected as the Current Location is only required for the Flight Price Tile, which has an option if no prices are returned from the API
   ![Invalid Input - Still Pass](README-attachments/InvalidInputs-StillPass.jpg "Invalid Input - Still Pass")

+During the on-going testing and development of the site, bugs were discovered and resolved.
+These can be reviewed in the list of Git commits, specifically those with the 'fix' prefix.

+For a list of the Git Commit history, this can be viewed [here](https://github.com/dkeddie/MS2/commits/master)

 ### Further Testing

 During the development of the website, and again as a final, comprehensive and in-depth review, the following testing was carried out:-